Loyalist, Ontario: Amherst Island

 Stella and Emerald are located on Amherst Island.
 Stella is the downtown, where the ferry docks are, and lends its name as the surviving Canada Post Office for Amherst Island.
 Emerald is a collection of half a dozen houses and a church towards the west end of the Island.
 Amherst Island is located about 3 km offshore from mainland Loyalist Township, and is serviced by a people, cyclist, automobile and truck ferry from Millhaven.
 Amherst Island was farmed for generations by Irish tenants who leased from an Irish Lord through his manager, and many Islanders are descendants of those late settlers.
-Today the agricultural canvas has become an art colony, retirement/ cottage country, with active service groups, a radio station, Amherst Island Radio CJAI 101.3 FM, and the LCBO convenience store, that all add to the Island's frison.
+Today the agricultural canvas has become an art colony, retirement/ cottage country, with active service groups, a radio station, Amherst Island Radio CJAI 101.3 FM, and the LCBO convenience store, that all add to the Island's frisson.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Loyalist had a population of 17943 living in 6830 of its 7145 total private dwellings, a change of from its 2016 population of 16971.
 With a land area of 342.72 km2, it had a population density of in 2021.